Copyright and trade marks

 If you are the owner of a copyright or trade mark, and have concerns that your brand, logo or work may have been unlawfully copied and applied to goods crossing our borders, you can arrange border protection for your intellectual property.

 Intellectual property (IP) is a term used for human innovations and creativity that are capable of being protected under national law and international treaties.
-Under IP law, owners are granted certain exclusive rights to a variety of assets, such as musical, literary, and artistic works; disoveries and inventions; and words; phrases, symbols, and designs.
+Under IP law, owners are granted certain exclusive rights to a variety of assets, such as musical, literary, and artistic works; discoveries and inventions; and words; phrases, symbols, and designs.

-New Zealand is party to the international agreement on Trade Related aspects of Intellectual Property Rights (TRIPS).
+New Zealand is party to the international agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 The agreement requires participating parties to adopt minimum standards for the protection and enforcement of IP rights.

 New Zealand has border enforcement measures against counterfeit trade mark goods and pirated copyright goods.
 These are contained in the Trade Marks Act 2002 and the Copyright Act 1994.
 The two Acts allow for trade mark and copyright owners to file notices with Customs requesting the detention of imported goods that appear to infringe their intellectual property.
-The two Acts also provide us with the power to investigate such imports and determine whether any detained goods appear to be goods to which a notice relates.
+The two Acts also provide us with the power to investigate to determine whether any detained goods appear to be goods to which a notice relates.

 For more information on intellectual property, email IPRnotices@customs.govt.nz

-Customs has a role in protecting New Zealand from unlawful imports of pirated and counterfeit goods.
+Customs has a role in protecting New Zealand from unlawful imports or exports of pirated and counterfeit goods.
 We administer the border protection measures which are set out in the Trade Marks Act 2002 and the Copyright Act 1994 for intellectual property.

 For a detailed list of trade mark and copyright notices accepted by us, see Intellectual property rights notices.

 Under the Copyright Act 1994, copyright protection comes into existence automatically when an original work is created and fixed – so you do not need to register copyright in New Zealand.
-Original works created in countries who are party to the Trade-Related Aspects of Intellectual Property Rights Agreement, are also protected in New Zealand under this Agreement.
+Original works created in countries who are party to the Trade-Related Aspects of Intellectual Property Rights (TRIPS) Agreement, are also protected in New Zealand under this Agreement.

 If you own the copyright in one or more literary, dramatic, musical, or artistic works; or one or more typographical arrangements of a published edition; or one or more sound recordings or films – you or your authorised agent may give notice in writing to us: